jennyrhee/jennyrhee.github.io/resume.md

 ### RELEVANT EXPERIENCE
 **Research Associate** - Louisiana State University, Baton Rouge, LA <span style="float: right; ">June 2019 to present</span>
-• Compiling data to build an econometric model to analyze the effects of driving forces on a variety of environmental impacts in the U.S. and Germany over the past two centuries
+• Compiling data from various sources to build an econometric model to analyze the effects of driving forces on a variety of environmental impacts in the U.S. and Germany over the past two centuries

 **Data Analyst Intern** - Acadian Ambulance, Lafayette, LA <span style="float: right; ">Aug 2018 to May 2019</span>
 • Exploratory analysis (clustering, topic modeling) of rejected medical records to categorize and flag unbillable medical records earlier in order to reduce days to bill